 Residential Paint Colors That Increase Property Value

 Conventional wisdom says to paint your home a neutral color like white or off-white so you can appeal to a wide margin of potential buyers.
-It’s the safe choice, increases your value, and is what a home buyer wants, right?
+It’s the safe choice that will increase home value, and is what a home buyer wants, right?
 Not so fast.

-A recent Zillow study analyzed 32,000 photos from sold homes around the country to see how certain paint colors influenced the average sale price compared to white walls.
+A recent Zillow study analyzed 32,000 photos from sold homes around the country to see how certain paint colors influenced increasing home value when compared to white walls.
 Their results were surprising.

 According to Zillow, homes with walls painted blue or light grey added as much as $5,400 per room in overall value.
 Which room adds the most value?
 The bathroom.
 That’s right, the bathroom…